rubberduck-ai/rubberduck-vscode/CONTRIBUTING.md

 To build the project, press `F5`.
 It should run the `run - app/vscode` task.

+This will:

+1. Build the project
-This will open a new "Extension Development Host" VS Code window, with your local code overriding your "Rubberduck" extension.
-This is helpful to test your changes in integration with VS Code API.
+2. Open a new "Extension Development Host" VS Code window, with your local code overriding your "Rubberduck" extension

+It's handy to test your changes in integration with VS Code API.

 ### Useful resources to start changing the code

 - [VS Code Extension API documentation][vscode-extension-docs] is a good start
+- [OpenAI API documentation][openai-docs] is also useful if you plan to change the prompts

 ### Code Style